djp42/IntentionPrediction/README.md

         - additional arguments specified in program.py.
 * Train and test the discrete bayesnet
     - `julia BayesNet.jl`
-    - uses the same features created, but trains and tests the discrete bayesian network
+    - uses the same features created, but trains and tests the discrete bayesian network.
-* Analyze
+* Analyze (deprecated)
     - `python analysis.py`
         - to analyze the models.
         - Currently unsupported on all cases